 Coeliac disease vs gluten intolerance

 Gluten intolerance, on the other hand, is an ‘emerging’ condition that causes an individual to react to gluten.
 Gluten intolerance is not an autoimmune condition and is usually not as severe as coeliac disease.
 Whilst some of the symptoms do crossover, little is currently known about gluten intolerance and at the moment we lack a diagnostic tool to be able to confirm an individual is gluten intolerant.

-Coeliac disease affects less than 1.5% of the population, however, the latest National Health Surveyrevealed that more than 2.5% of the population are choosing to adopt a gluten-free diet.
+Coeliac disease affects less than 1.5% of the population, however, the latest National Health Survey revealed that more than 2.5% of the population are choosing to adopt a gluten-free diet.
 These statistics seem strange when you look at the nutritional comparisons of gluten-free vs gluten-containing products.

-- Gluten-free products are not recommended for weight loss: You may have heardalong the grapevine that avoiding gluten and other grain-based foods can assist with weight loss.
+- Gluten-free products are not recommended for weight loss: You may have heard somewhere along the grapevine that avoiding gluten and other grain-based foods can assist with weight loss.
 Well, if weight loss is the reason you’ve decided to go gluten-free, we’d strongly recommend you think twice!
-Despite the hype from tennis starJokovic, who swears by his GF diet, gluten-free foods have around the same (if not more) kilojoules/calories, fat and carbohydrates as regular products.
-For those individuals who do find themselves losing weight when following a gluten-free diet, it’s likely the weight loss is is related to the fact that you have removed extra kilojoules from processed carbohydrate-based foods like biscuits and cakes, as opposed to removing gluten specifically from your diet.
+Despite the hype from tennis star Jokovic, who swears by his GF diet, gluten-free foods have around the same (if not more) kilojoules/calories, fat and carbohydrates as regular products.
+For those individuals who do find themselves losing weight when following a gluten-free diet, it’s likely the weight loss is is related to the fact that you have removed processed carbohydrate-based foods like biscuits and cakes, as opposed to removing gluten specifically from your diet.

-The majority of us require around 25-30g of fibre per day in order to maintain optimal bowel health.
+- Gluten-free products often lack fibre: The majority of us require around 25-30g of fibre per day in order to maintain optimal bowel health.
 We know that most of the fibre in our diet comes from wholegrains like breads, cereals and pastas, which are usually made from wheat, oats, rye or barley.
 Therefore, choosing to adopt a gluten-free diet without a medical reason is likely to reduce your overall fibre intake, which can have negative side-effects.
 If you do have coeliac disease, we recommend seeking the advice of an Accredited Practising Dietitian to find out how to boost your fibre intake whilst remaining strictly gluten-free.

 Looking for some healthy and nutritious meals, check out our recipes here.